fleschutz/PowerShell/Docs/open-file-explorer.md

 ## open-file-explorer.ps1 - Starts the File Explorer

-This script starts the File Explorer.
+This script launches the File Explorer.

 ## Parameters
 ```powershell